bittermc/bitterpack/README.md

 # bitter!pack

 bitter!mc's modpack<br>
-install modpack by downloading and executing a very sussy script that doesnt even exist yet lol
+download mods by downloading and executing a very sussy script

 ### Prerequisites
 - A console that can run bash
 - wget
-- jq
 - more to add here lol

 ### LFAQ